When the convention center is the real anchor

 Count the fixed work blocks

-Two or more Seaport/BCEC blocks usually justify a Seaport base.
+Two or more Seaport/BCEC blocks usually justify a Seaport base; one isolated block usually does not.

 2. 2